-Panthea furcilla is a moderate-sized gray and white moth (FW length 17–20 mm) with smooth black transverse lines and no forewing spots that occurs in the Peace River District of British Columbia.
+Panthea furcilla is a moderate-sized gray and white moth (FW length 17–20 mm) that occurs in the Peace River District of British Columbia.
+It has smooth black transverse lines and no forewing spots.
 The forewing is powdery gray with longitudinal white areas in the cell and in the fold.
 The transverse lines are thick and black.
 The antemedial line is sinuous and the median line is thick and straight.
 The postmedial line is slightly irregular from the costa to vein CuA1, then strongly incurved toward the costa to meet the median line in the fold.
 The white subterminal line is deeply irregular and is preceded by a dark gray to black shade.
 The spots are obsolete.
 The hindwing is white to pale gray with a diffuse gray discal spot and diffuse postmedial and submarginal bands.
 The hindwing fringe is white.
 The head and thorax are medium to dark gray.
 The male antenna is broadly bipectinate.

 Panthea furcilla flies with Panthea virginarius and Panthea acronyctoides nigra.
 Both taxa are dark gray in the area of overlap and have irregular antemedial and postmedial lines.
 Panthea furcilla, on the other hand, is lighter gray and white in color and has a nearly straight antemedial line and a smoothly concave posterior postmedial line.